CarvellWakeman/IncomeOutcome/WORKITEMS.md

 	Making sure all information is loaded when transaction is edited, checking editing for repeating transactions (rewrite as necessary)

-	NEXT:Get editing/ghost editing working THEN get totals working THEN paidBack working THEN Get sorting and filtering remade View Split Holder split cost > 100% of transaction value, what do?
+	NEXT:Get editing/ghost editing working THEN get totals working THEN paidBack working THEN Get sorting and filtering remade

 TODO